-Our Vision People of all abilities belonging to communities where they are valued and empowered to share their God-given skills and abilities.
-Our Mission As an expression of our Christian faith, we support and empower people with disabilities and their families, experiencing the joys and challenges of life together.
+Our Vision People of all abilities are flourishing in community while sharing their God-given skills and abilities, and being celebrated and embraced for who they are as leaders and decision-makers of their own lives.
+Our Mission As an expression of our Christian faith, we support and empower people of all abilities and their families, to thrive and to cultivate a deep sense of belonging as we journey through the joys and challenges of life together.